 Feeding

 It is vital that your small animal has the best start to life, and what your pet is fed in their first year is crucial to their health, growth and adult development.
-Choose a feed that has been designed by a nutritionist to provide all the nutrients and vitamins required for healthy development, and assists in the prevention of disease.
+Choose a feed that has been designed to provide all the nutrients and vitamins required for healthy development and assists in the prevention of disease.
 Feeding the right food throughout your small animal’s life will assist in fighting obesity, diabetes, heart disease and other health problems.

 Many human foods can cause illness to your small animal, so avoid chocolate, garlic, onions, sugary foods, junk food, uncooked beans, cabbages, peanuts, corn, avocados, iceberg lettuce, mushrooms, leeks, rhubarb, potato and potato peel.

-Your small animal can eat: cucumber, tomatoes, carrots and carrot tops, apples or pears without the seeds, broccoli, parsley, strawberries, spinach, kale, pasture hay, capsicums, brussel sprouts, watermelon, rockmelon, kiwi fruit, and bananas.
+Your small animal can eat cucumber, tomatoes, carrots and carrot tops, apples or pears without the seeds, broccoli, parsley, strawberries, spinach, kale, pasture hay, capsicums, watermelon, rock melon, kiwi fruit and bananas.

-Your small animal should always be provided with fresh water and changed daily.
+Your small animal should always be provided with fresh water that’s changed daily.

 Housing